plule/DEFract/README.markdown

  * Tab to switch between fractals
  * scroll to change the number of iterations of the renderer (try this if everything is too dark, or too blobby or whatever)
  * F2 to take a screenshot.
 It will be store in the LÖVE saving directory.
 You can find this directory by pressing "space"
+ * F3 to start recording.
+It will be stored as a lot of jpgs.
+Be careful of your disk space.
+ * F4 to slow down time.
+Useful for recording.
  * Space to display informations
  * Escape to exit